Facilitating a Future With Maritime Autonomy

 The Third, Fourth and Fifth Degrees of Autonomy

-The push for autonomy is driven by the need to reduce the risk of human error, lower operational costs, and increase efficiency, especially in sectors like ferries, offshore operations, and urban infrastructure.
+The push for autonomy is driven by the need to reduce the risk of human error, lower operational costs, and increase efficiency, especially in sectors like offshore operations, and urban infrastructure.

 “At SEAM, we are currently involved in a wide range of autonomy-related projects, from vessels equipped with basic autonomous functions to those designed for a gradual increase in autonomy, and even fully autonomous operations,” says SEAM COO Otto Koch.